Loren Gold

+Career history

 Music Director

 Gold toured in fall 2003 as the keyboard player for Hilary Duff, and continued as her musical director until 2007.
 In winter 2007, Gold co-wrote with the Canadian songwriter James Renald the first single for the American Idol winner Taylor Hicks, entitled "The Runaround".
 Television and national performances of "The Runaround" took place starting in December 2006.
 Gold became the musical director and keyboard player for Taylor, touring extensively in 2007.
 In 2008, Gold toured with Mandy Moore in support of her album, Wild Hope in Australia and the Philippines.
-In winter 2008/2009, he continued playing keyboards with the NBC production America's Got Talent and ABC's Dancing with the Stars.
+In Winter 2008/2009, he continued playing keyboards with the NBC production America's Got Talent and ABC's Dancing with the Stars.

 In 2008–09, Gold became music director and consultant for several pop artists, including Demi Lovato, Jordan Pruitt, Jordin Sparks and Selena Gomez.
-During spring 2008, Gold began performing with Don Felder of the Eagles, shortly followed as keyboardist / vocalist for Kenny Loggins.
+During spring 2008, Gold began performing with Don Felder of the Eagles, shortly followed as a keyboardist and vocalist for Kenny Loggins.
 An original Gold/Renald composition, entitled "Pretend", was used in the 2009 Walden Media film Bandslam and featured on its soundtrack, available on Hollywood Records.

 Roger Daltrey

 In 2009, Gold became the keyboard player and vocalist for Roger Daltrey's Use It or Lose It Tour.
 Daltrey's band, No Plan B, also opened for Eric Clapton on several dates during 2010.
 At the show of October 12, 2009, in Seattle, Pearl Jam singer Eddie Vedder joined the band on stage for performances of Pearl Jam's "Better Man", and the Who's "The Real Me" and "Bargain".

-In December 2010, Gold was asked to be Musical Director for the Phil Kennemore Y&T benefit concert in Santa Clara, CA. Gold performed with several guests, including Geoff Tate of Queensrÿche, Don Dokken of Dokken, and Vinny Appice of Dio and Black Sabbath.
+In December 2010, Gold was asked to be the musical director for the Y&T benefit concert in Santa Clara.
+Gold performed with several guests, including Geoff Tate of Queensrÿche, Don Dokken of Dokken, and Vinny Appice of Dio and Black Sabbath.

 In 2011, there were performances of the Who's Tommy and the hits of the Who, which included a performance for the Teenage Cancer Trust at Royal Albert Hall with Pete Townshend.
 On March 28, 2012, the band was joined on stage by Steve Winwood, Ronnie Wood, Paul Weller, Kelly Jones and Michael Miley for another Royal Albert Hall performance for the Teenage Cancer Trust.
 A world tour of Tommy continued throughout 2011–2012 with North America, Europe, and Japan.